 The Difference Between an Absolute URL and a Relative URL

 Absolute and relative URLs differ primarily in six ways that affect user privacy, internet security, and page loading speed.
-Below is a list of the key distinctions between absolute and relative URLs.
+Below is a list of the key distinctions in URL structure between absolute and relative URLs.

 - Length of URL: Relative URLs are shorter than absolute URLs.